Best Australia PR Pathway for Vietnamese Applicants with 65-80 Points

 Realistic pathways:

-• Subclass 491 via NT nomination (+15 = 80–85 total) — the Northern Territory has the lowest points thresholds and actively recruits offshore applicants
+- Subclass 491 via NT nomination (+15 = 80–85 total) — the Northern Territory is among the states with lower points thresholds and actively recruits offshore applicants

 Not realistic: